adoptium/emt4j/README.md

 - `outputFile`: the destination of EMT4J's report.
 The default is emt4j-report.html.

-- `priority`: the minimum rule priority. p1, p2, p3 and p4 are supported.
-The default is not set.
+- `priority`: the minimum rule priority. p1, p2 and p3 are supported.
+The default is to enable all rules.

 - `verbose`: print more detailed messages if true.